elixir-europe/rdmkit/pages/your_tasks/ethics.md

     * Publication of research data that might impact security of society, communities or individuals ​
 * General research ethics considerations that are also reflecting on research data, including:
-    * Examination of what data is excluded or included and of the circumstances of its collection
-    * Accuracy and trustworthiness of data sources
+    * What are the reasons justifying the exclusion/inclusion of research data in a particular context?
+    * Is the data source accurate and trustworthy?
-    * Avoidance of bias of research data while collecting, processing, analysing or re-using data
+    * How can bias in practices of research data management be identified and minimised/avoided?
     * Assessment of models and algorithms used with respect to possible bias
-    * Prevention of misinterpretation of research data
+    * Can the research data be misinterpreted?
     * Prevention of withholding of research data
     * Prevention of manipulation and fraud of research data
     * Assessment of who is excluded or included to data access and why
-    * Avoidance of unnecessary harm to other beings and environment ​
+    * How can harm to other beings and the environment be identified and mitigated in a timely manner?
+​
 ### Solutions
 * Assess potential ethical implication through an ethics review
     * Your local ethics committee can help you to review the ethical implications of the project or might guide you to more relevant bodies and resources
 * In order to address challenges when working with human data (see also the [RDMkit page on human data](human_data))
-    * Used standardised consent forms (see e.g. [GA4GH]({% raw %}https://www.ga4gh.org/resource-library/#{%22document%22:{%22category%22:%22Toolkit%20Component%22,%22related_products%22:%22Consent%20Toolkit%22}}{% endraw %}), [BBMRI](https://zenodo.org/record/3928446)) that can be represented in a machine actionable way ([DUO](https://www.ga4gh.org/product/data-use-ontology-duo/))
+    * Used standardised consent forms (see e.g. [GA4GH consent toolkit]({% raw %}https://www.ga4gh.org/resource-library/#{%22document%22:{%22category%22:%22Toolkit%20Component%22,%22related_products%22:%22Consent%20Toolkit%22}}{% endraw %}), [BBMRI](https://zenodo.org/record/3928446)) that can be represented in a machine actionable way ([DUO](https://www.ga4gh.org/product/data-use-ontology-duo/))
     * Anticipate the possibility of consent/data withdrawal and implement administrative and technical processes before you start collecting/processing, be transparent about these in the consent form and also about the cases when withdrawal is no longer possible due to anonymization, aggregation, or other data processing.
     * Data should be anonymized whenever possible (this is a non-reversible process), pseudonymisation (this is a reversible process) enhances data protection in cases where this is not possible (see also [Recommendations on shaping technology according to GDPR provisions](https://op.europa.eu/en/publication-detail/-/publication/a8e7a463-29c5-11e9-8d04-01aa75ed71a1/) and the [RDMkit data protection page](data_protection))
     * Data analysis approaches that have potential to cause stigmatisation should be considered in advance and be discussed as part of an ethics review